 Work to protect wildlife and indigenous plants by joining our Amazon Rainforest Conservation Project in Peru, as seen on the Animal Planet special, 'Evan Goes Wild'.
 You’ll be on the frontlines of rainforest conservation, help protect the planet and gain valuable experience for your future career.

 Wake up to the sounds of the jungle, explore the rainforest by foot, on the river, or on the highest canopy walkway in South America.
 You’ll work closely with our team of experienced conservation experts at the award-winning Taricaya Ecological Reserve.
-The reserve has been rated the best rescue center in Peru by local government.
+The reserve has been rated the best wild animal rescue center in Peru by local government.
 You’ll help rehabilitate wild animals like spider monkeys and spectacled bears, and become part of our ongoing efforts to preserve this unique ecosystem for future generations just like the famous American vetinarian, Dr. Evan Antin.

 This is a fantastic, once-in-a-lifetime opportunity to learn what it takes to protect the rainforest on the ground!

 Children aged 3-14 must be accompanied by at least one adult paying full price